Atomic-Mechanics-Ltd/DevKits-MKI-Firmware/README.md

 **General Notes**

-If you wish to contribute, please read first the Guidelines file
+If you wish to contribute, please read first the _Guidelines.md> file